sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-01-ghc_events_use_vector.md

 ---------------

 `List` (or `[]`) is the most commonly used container to represent sequential data in Haskell.
 The `List` is implemented using the _Linked List_ data structure.
-It's implementation has been heavily optimized and the performance could even beats _Linked List_ implemented using C!
-But the overhead is also obvious that many there are more extra field and more indirections in `List`, compared to `Vector`, especially when meets large amount of elements.
+Its implementation has been heavily optimized and the performance could even beat _Linked List_ implemented using C!
+But the overhead is also obvious that many there are more extra field and more indirections in `List`, compared to `Vector`, especially when meets a large amount of elements.

-From the last section we know that ThreadScope need to do many mapping, filtering, grouping by, and even sorting operations on the event logs.
+From the last section, we know that ThreadScope needs to do many mapping, filtering, grouping by, and even sorting operations on the event logs.
 It is data intensive.
-Under such settings the `List` is not a good choice.
+Under such settings, the `List` is not a good choice.
 A compact data structure could save a lot of memory and bump up the speed.
 Then I tried with the efficient array package [`vector`][4].

-ThreadScope uses the `ghc-events` package to read events from eventlog file and parse the serialized bytes to structured data. `ghc-events` returns events as `[Event]` thus the first task is returning `Vector Event`, rather than `[Event]`, in ghc-events.
+ThreadScope uses the `ghc-events` package to read events from eventlog file and parse the serialized bytes to structured data. `ghc-events` returns events as `[Event]` thus, the first task is returning `Vector Event`, rather than `[Event]`, in ghc-events.
 The work is straight forward and can be found in [2067776d64][2]:

 + Update the type signatures to use `Vector`